Annan Thampi

-Annan Thampi is a 2008 Indian Malayalam-language action comedy film directed by Anwar Rasheed.
-The film stars Mammootty in dual role, along with an ensemble cast of Lakshmi Rai, Gopika, Janardhanan, Siddique, Rajan P. Dev, Suraj Venjaramood, Salim Kumar, Harisree Ashokan, Bose Venkat, Urmila Unni, Maniyanpilla Raju, Shivani Bhai, K. P. A. C. Lalitha, Joju George, Anil Murali and Jayan Cherthala.
+Annan Thampi (or Annan Thambi) is a 2008 Indian Malayalam-language action comedy film directed by Anwar Rasheed.
+The film stars Mammootty in dual role, along with Lakshmi Rai, Gopika in lead roles with Siddique, Harisree Ashokan, Suraj Venjaramood, Salim Kumar, Janardhanan, Rajan P. Dev, in supporting roles.
 The film was a box office success.

 Plot

 Annan Thampi is the story of twin brothers, Appu and Achu.
 Appu is a bully who always finds himself in trouble whereas Achu is a naïve speech impaired.
 Their father Ravunni, a ballet artist, separates them due to sibling rivalry and Appu is sent to live with relatives in Pollachi.
 The astrologer Madhava Panicker says that the twins are going to be rivals for life and only way to avoid their fighting is to separate them.
 He says that Appu, should be sent to Pollachi.
 But when Appu refuses, Madhavan threatens to beat him.
 This drives Appu frustruated and he tries to kill the Madhavan by dropping a rock on his head.
 Madhavan is seriously injured and dies but when Appu gets caught by Madhavan's brother-in-law, he acts as Achu, which leads to him to be arrested for the crime even though he is innocent.

 30 years later, Appu grows up to be a lovable gangster who falls for Thenmozhi, while Achu marries Lakshmi.
 Achu does not have kids.
 But soon major misunderstandings created by their enemies crop up and the brothers are baying for each other's blood.
 One day, Thenmozhi gets killed by someone and Achu gets framed and arrested, by a false complaint given by Achu's rival and enemy Bharathan.
 After getting released, Madhavan's sister reveals to Achu that Madhavan was actually killed by his brother-in-law as he tried to expose his wrongdoing to the police and Thenmozhi was actually killed by Appu's friend Govindan, who was Madhavan's son and while tring to rape her, he killed her by accident.
 She also revealed Govindan teamed up their enemies and made the problems as he thought Appu and Achu killed Madhavan.
 Eventually, Appu realises Govindan's true face while hitting Achu, thinking that he killed Thenmozhi.
 They team afterwards and defeats Govindan.
-Govindan gets arrested and Appu and Achu goes back to their house.
+Govindan gets arrested by Shyamalan and Appu and Achu goes back to their house.
 Appu goes back to Pollachi and he gives his son to Achu and Lakshmi to bring him as their son.